-No other stakeholders commented on this item.
+No other stakeholders commented on this item for the Draft Report.

 Halcrow noted that the ROP dictates the operation and management of Eden Bann Weir.
 Customers are not required to order water, and instead can take water directly from the river or from offtakes from the Stanwell Pipeline.